faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Callister's first argument is problematic: if Oliver Cowdery were a conspirator, then we would expect him to lie about Joseph's abilities, but if he were one of those fooled during the production of the book, then he would testify that it was true.
 So, Cowdery's testimony is not difficult to reconcile with the modern origin hypothesis and is no strong evidence, by itself, for the ancient origin model.

-The possibility that Cowdery was a co-conspirator must be given real consideration:
+The possibility that Cowdery was a co-conspirator must be given consideration:

 First, Cowdery appears to have used the same kind of story of translation as Joseph used and not the mechanism that other witnesses observed.
 Several third party observers, including Emma, are adamant that Joseph used his seer-stone in a hat as the primary translation method ([employed for nearly the entirety of the Book of Mormon as it exists today](https://www.lds.org/topics/book-of-mormon-translation?lang=eng)), but Cowdery always uses the same phrases as Joseph did and never mentions the seer stone or the hat.
 [For instance](https://www.lds.org/topics/book-of-mormon-translation?lang=eng#21), Cowdery testified under oath in 1831 that he "found with the plates, from which he translated his book, two transparent stones, resembling glass, set in silver bows.
 That by looking through these, he was able to read in English, the reformed Egyptian characters, which were engraved on the plates."
 And in an interview in 1830 that the translation was performed with "two transparent stones in the form of spectacles thro which the translator looked on the engraving."
 (See [Welch](https://archive.bookofmormoncentral.org/sites/default/files/archive-files/pdf/welch/2016-04-11/welch_the_miraculous_translation_of_the_book_of_mormon_opening_the_heavens.pdf) for other examples of Cowdery's testimony).